On branch master # Your branch is ahead of 'origin/master' by 5 commits. # nothing to commit (working directory clean)

 # make your changes $ git add . $ git commit -m 'your message' $ git push origin master

-If you forget that last step — which I always do — you’ll see the “Your branch is ahead of origin/master by X commits” git status message, along with the “nothing to commit” message (again, reminding you to do a
+If you forget that last step — which I always used to do — you’ll see the “Your branch is ahead of origin/master by X commits” git status message, along with the “nothing to commit” message (again, reminding you to do a